LaurentRisser/Laurent-Risser/index.md

 ## Predicting flight delays in the U.S.
 ### Data Analysis and Machine Learning
 ### [Medium Article - Will your flight be late?](https://medium.com/analytics-vidhya/will-your-flight-be-late-36818ffe52b3?source=friends_link&sk=b12b06c3463c125b1370650e8b52bc9f)

+Cleaned data sets on Python using Pandas
+- Built linear and polynomial models using Scikit-Learn and Numpy
+- Used Machine learning (Decision) to predict delays
+- Visualized the data using Matplolib, Seaborn, Basemap
+- Published an article on Medium